tudddorrr/clay/docs/validation.md

 async post(req: Request): Promise<Response> { ... }
 ```

-If any of the keys are missing (i.e. null or undefined), validation will fail.
+If any of the keys are missing (i.e. undefined), validation will fail.

 You can additionally pass in a class type to automatically validate any properties decorated with @Required():